 As part of a broader effort to transition away from institutional care to HCBS, FSSA hopes to redesign Home Health in Indiana.
-As a first step, FSSA has engaged subject matter experts to assist with the review and redesign in order to develop a home health strategic plan.
-The development of this plan includes engagement with the Indiana Department of Health in their role as regulator, as well as a variety of different stakeholders to determine strategic direction.
+As a first step, FSSA has engaged subject matter experts to assist with the review and redesign in order to develop a home health strategic plan and roadmap.
+The development of this plan and roadmap includes engagement with the Indiana Department of Health in their role as regulator, as well as a variety of different stakeholders, including home health providers, consumers and families, and advocates, to determine strategic direction.
 We are reviewing the regulatory and policy infrastructure and developing and implementing a plan to make the appropriate and necessary changes to both State Plan and waiver services, including the interplay between their separate and distinct processes.
-Our overriding goal is to maximize available home health resources by incentivizing the right care at the right time.
+Our overriding goal is to maximize available home health resources by incentivizing the right care at the right time and to reduce administrative burden that threatens the viability of Medicaid home health providers.